openssl/openssl/doc/designs/quic-design/quic-io-arch.md

 Of the approaches outlined in this document, the use of non-blocking I/O has the fewest disadvantages and is the only approach which appears to actually be implementable in practice.
-Moreover, each disadvantage can be readily mitigated:
+Moreover, most of the disadvantages can be readily
+mitigated:

   - We rely on having a select(3) or poll(3) like function available from the OS.

     However:

-    - Firstly, we already rely on select(3) in our code, so this does not appear to raise any portability issues;
+    - Firstly, we already rely on select(3) in our code, at least in non-`no-sock` builds, so this does not appear to raise any portability issues;

     - Secondly, we have the option of providing a custom poller interface which allows an application to provide its own implementation of a